-The Moroccan authorities have expressed the strong desire to offer training in human rights and democratic governance for young and future executive staff of the public administration (including the institutions established by the new constitution and subnational public administrative authorities), Parliament staff and students of the Moroccan Diplomatic Academy.
-For the latter in particular, the theory training would be supplemented by practical modules at the CoE.
+The Moroccan authorities have expressed the strong desire to offer training in human rights and democratic governance for young and future executive staff of the public administration (including the institutions established by the new constitution and sub-national public administrative

-- 1. inclusion of specific modules on human rights and democratic governance in the relevant training plans, such as the Masters in human rights organised by the National Human Rights Council and the Diplomatic Academy trainings. - 2. organisation of a traineeship programme for students of the Diplomatic Academy.

-Partners: Ministry of Foreign Affairs and Co-operation (Diplomatic Academy), national and sub-national administrative authorities, National Human Rights Council, Parliament, National Centre of Youth and Democracy.
+Expected results inclusion of specific modules on human rights and democratic governance in the relevant training plans, such as the Masters in human rights organised by the National Human Rights Council and the Diplomatic Academy trainings; organisation of a traineeship programme for students of the Diplomatic Academy.
+Partners Ministry of Foreign Affairs and Co-operation (Diplomatic Academy), national and sub-national administrative authorities, National Human Rights Council, Parliament, National Centre of Youth and Democracy.